PrashamTrivedi/AWS_C002_Notes/vpc.md

 - Two types of VPCs.
 One default and other customizable.
 - Regionally isolated and regionally resiliant.
 - Each VPC is isolated with each other by default.
-Nothing is allowed
+Nothing is allowed.
 - VPCs are created in reagion and operates from all AZs of that region.
 - Each region can have one default VPC.
 - Each region can have many customisable VPC.
 - Default VPC is rigid.
 While Custom VPCs are as name suggests, customisable.
     - Customizations inculde: IP range, multi tier VPCs, networking options etc
+- Default VPC can be recreated.
 - IP Range (CIDR) of Default VPC 172.31.0.0/16.
 - Subnet has their own ip range of /20 based on number of subnets.
 - Lesser the number after /, more IPs are available.
 For /16 they have 65,536 IPs available, for /20 they have 4,096 IPs available.